sam-shridhar1950f/vla-attribution/README.md

 A benchmark score tells you a policy works.
 It does not tell you what the policy is using to work, and that is what decides whether the score holds up outside the benchmark.
-A policy can score well by leaning on one easy signal and ignoring the rest. pi05_libero does this: it rides the wrist camera (57×) and is blind to its own arm state (0).
-That is fine on a clean sim benchmark, but in the real world, where that camera gets noisy or blocked, it has nothing to fall back on.
-The score hides that brittleness, and this probe shows it.
+A policy can score well by leaning on one easy signal and ignoring the rest.
+That is fine on a clean sim benchmark, but in the real world, where that sensors are noisy, it has nothing to fall back on.

-It also catches inputs the policy is not using at all.
-A reading of 0 means the input is either data being collected for nothing or a channel the model never learned to use, both of which are worth knowing.
-And because it shows which sensors actually drive the policy, it tells you where better data, labels, or sensor quality will pay off, and where they will not.
+Because it shows which sensors drive the policy, it signals where better data, labels, or sensor quality will pay off, and where they will not.

 ## Setup